-To help students with Autism Spectrum Disorder (ASD) reach their full potential at school, you may need to implement adaptations in the classroom environment.
+To help all students reach their full potential at school, you may need to implement specific modifications for students with Autism in the classroom environment.

 While some resources list classroom modifications for students with ASD, they often stop short of providing the “why” behind the suggestions.
 This article offers evidence-based data-driven strategies backed by research to create an inclusive learning environment for these students.